Most individuals who would benefit from hearing aids never get them. Many

 energy in the lower pitches (toward the left side of the audiogram).
 Softer

-tend to be higher pitched sounds (toward the right side of the audiogram).
+to be higher pitched sounds (toward the right side of the audiogram).
 So

-if you have mild-to-moderate hearing loss, you may have little or no
+if you have mild-to-moderate hearing loss, you may have little or no difficulty

-Hearing aids have three main parts: a microphone that takes in sound; a
+Hearing aids consist of three main parts: a microphone that takes in sound;

-sound to the wearer's ear.
-All of these components are powered by a small
+sound to the wearers ear.
+All these components are powered by a small

 battery.
-Almost all new hearing aids use digital processing technology.
+All new hearing aids use digital processing technology.